City of Spokane Rental Assistance Program

 Creating housing justice to improve tenants’ living conditions and transform housing practices.

-Households must meet all four of the initial screening criteria to be eligible for rental assistance:
+Households must meet all the initial screening criteria to be eligible for rental assistance:

 • Your household income is at or below 80%* of the Area Median Income – Click Here for an Area Median Income calculator.

 • Your household resides within the Spokane City limits – Click Here for a map of Spokane neighborhoods.

 The following documents will be used to verify your eligibility will be required:

 • Proof of income, which can include paystubs, W-2s or other wage statements, 2020 tax filings, or bank statements demonstrating regular income.